connorman20/beginner-javascript/README.md

 ##The Fortune Teller
 _Why pay a fortune teller when you can just program your fortune yourself?_
 + Store the following into variables: number of children, partner's name, geographic location, job title.
-+ Output your fortune to the screen like so: "You will be a X in Y, and married to Z with N kids."
++ Output your fortune to the screen like so:

 ##The Age Calculator